drvinceknight/unpeudemath/_posts/2015-11-28-Experimenting-with-a-high-performing-evolved-strategy-in-other-environments.md

 I then used [this JuPyTer notebook](https://github.com/drvinceknight/unpeudemath/blob/gh-pages/assets/code/Experimenting_with_the_evolved_lookerup.ipynb) to analyse the data.

-Here is what we see for the `EvolvedTitForTat` strategy:
+Here is what we see for the `EvolvedLookerUp` strategy:

 ![]({{site.baseurl}}/assets/images/rank-lookerup.svg)
 ![]({{site.baseurl}}/assets/images/wins-lookerup.svg)